AnimMouse/setup-cloudflared/README.md

       uses: AnimMouse/setup-cloudflared/shutdown@v1
 ```

-If you don't want to auto-start Cloudflare Tunnel, set `auto-start:` to `false`.
+If you don't want to autostart Cloudflare Tunnel, set `autostart:` to `false`.

 ```yml
 steps: